anett7/The-Tech-Academy--C-Sharp-Projects./README.md

 •	Iteration
 •	Debugging and exception handling in C#
 •	Methods, calling methods, main methods, and to use class methods
+•	core principles of the Model-View-Controller (MVC) framework
+•	how a database works within the MVC framework
+•how the Entity Framework is used within the MVC framework

+I have completed following projects:
 Car Insurance:
 This project is an MVC web application that mimics a car insurance website.
 It takes user's input on policy information and calculates a quote based on business logic.
 There is also an admin page that allows staff to view all of the quotes that have been issued.